-- (1) "Type C" for small outdoor cultivation using no artificial lighting of not to exceed a maximum of 2,500 square feet of total plant canopy size on one legal parcel. - (2) "Type C-A" for small indoor cultivation using exclusively artificial lighting not to exceed a maximum 2,500 square feet of cultivation areatotal plant canopy within a structure or structures on one legal parcel. - (3) "Type C-B" for small mixed light cultivation (using a combination of natural and supplemental artificial lighting) (mixed light) not to exceed a maximum of 2,500 square feet of cultivation area total plant canopy, all or a portion of which may be within a structure or structures during a cultivation cycle on one legal parcel. - (4) "Type 1" for medium outdoor cultivation using no artificial lighting of- 2,501 to a maximum of 5,000 square feet of total plant canopy size on one legal parcel not less than five (5) acres in size. - (5) "Type 1A" for medium indoor cultivation using exclusively artificial lighting of 2,501 to a maximum of 5,000 square feet of cultivation area total plant canopy within a structure or structures on one legal parcel. - (6) "Type 1B" for medium mixed light cultivation (using a combination of natural and supplemental artificial lighting) (mixed light) of 2,501 to a maximum of 5,000 square feet of cultivation areatotal plant canopy, all or a portion of which may be within a structure or structures during a cultivation cycle, on one legal parcel not less than five (5) acres in size. - (7) "Type 2" for large outdoor cultivation using no artificial lighting of 5,001 to a maximum of 10,000 square feet of total plant canopy size on one legal parcel not less than ten (10) acres in size. - (7)(8) "Type 2A" for large indoor cultivation using exclusively artificial lighting having a cumulative cultivation area within a structure or structures of 5,001 to 10,000 square feet of total plant canopy on one legal parcel. - (8)(9) "Type 2B" for mixed light cultivation (using a combination of natural and supplemental artificial lighting) (mixed light) of 5,001 to a maximum of 10,000 square feet of cultivation areatotal plant canopy, all or a portion of which may be within a structure or structures during a cultivation cycle, on one legal parcel on one legal parcelnot less than ten (10) acres in size. - (9)(10) "Type 4" for the cultivation of medical cannabis nursery stock and/or seed production which shall not exceed a maximum of 22,000 square feet of total plant canopy on one legal parcel, subject to the limitation of paragraph (C) below regarding seed production.
-Nursery stock and/or seed production may only be sold to solely as a nursery product to be sold to a ppermittee, a qualified patient, person with an identification card or a primary caregiver.
-The nursery product may take the form of vegetative and non-flowering plant starts or may also be in the form of seeds, if the applicant is applying also applies and is approved as a seed producer under this type of ppermit.
-The cumulative cultivation area shall not exceed 22,000 square feet on one legal parcel.
+- (1) "Type C" for small outdoor cultivation using no artificial lighting not to exceed a maximum of 2,500 square feet of total plant canopy. - (2) "Type C-A" for small indoor cultivation using exclusively artificial lighting not to exceed a maximum 2,500 square feet of total plant canopy within a structure or structures. - (3) "Type C-B" for small mixed light cultivation (using a combination of natural and supplemental artificial lighting) not to exceed a maximum of 2,500 square feet of total plant canopy, all or a portion of which may be within a structure or structures during a cultivation cycle. - (4) "Type 1" for medium outdoor cultivation using no artificial lighting of 2,501 to a maximum of 5,000 square feet of total plant canopy on one legal parcel not less than five (5) acres in size. - (5) "Type 1A" for medium indoor cultivation using exclusively artificial lighting of 2,501 to a maximum of 5,000 square feet of total plant canopy within a structure or structures. - (6) "Type 1B" for medium mixed light cultivation (using a combination of natural and supplemental artificial lighting) of 2,501 to a maximum of 5,000 square feet of total plant canopy, all or a portion of which may be within a structure or structures during a cultivation cycle, on one legal parcel not less than five (5) acres in size. - (7) "Type 2" for large outdoor cultivation using no artificial lighting of 5,001 to a maximum of 10,000 square feet of total plant canopy on one legal parcel not less than ten (10) acres in size. - (8) "Type 2A" for large indoor cultivation using exclusively artificial lighting of 5,001 to 10,000 square feet of total plant canopy on one legal parcel. - (9) "Type 2B" for mixed light cultivation (using a combination of natural and supplemental artificial lighting) of 5,001 to a maximum of 10,000 square feet of total plant canopy, all or a portion of which may be within a structure or structures during a cultivation cycle, on one legal parcel not less than ten (10) acres in size. - (10) "Type 4" for the cultivation of medical cannabis nursery stock and/or seed production which shall not exceed a maximum of 22,000 square feet of total plant canopy on one legal parcel, subject to the limitation of paragraph (C) below regarding seed production Nursery stock and/or seed production may only be sold to a Permittee, a qualified patient, person with an identification card or a primary caregiver.
+The nursery product may take the form of vegetative and non-flowering plant starts or may also be in the form of seeds, if the applicant also applies and is approved as a seed producer under this type of Permit.
 The legal parcel shall not be less than ten (10) acres in size, provided, however, that legal parcels in industrial zoning districts are not subject to this parcel size restriction.
 Additional requirements for Type 4 Permits are as follows: